kristallzero/TODO-realizations/README.md

 This is the first realization of the synced TODO list — Simple TODO

 # Features
-- Every task will be saved on the server-side, every registered device can see this task
+- Every task will be saved on the server-side
-- First time user needs to register or sign in to the system(All users and their passwords saved in the JSON file)
-- Then all tasks could be able to edit/delete/mark as done
+- All tasks could be able to edit/delete/mark as done
-- To update the TODO list, press the Update button
+- To update the TODO list, update page

 # Starting up
 - `npm install` / `npm i` - install all dependencies